-- Actively collect engaging oral histories, documents and stories that reflect the Museum's mandate, Canada's multicultural mosaic and its linguistic duality for travelling exhibitions, the Museum's permanent exhibit and the web. - Continue to catalogue the Museum's collection on the CollectiveAccess database to enhance the Museum's ability to manage its materials and make it available to Canadians onsite and online. - Commence the research and writing of a book on Pier 21 to be published in 2019-20.
+- Actively collect engaging oral histories, documents and stories that reflect the Museum's mandate, Canada's multicultural mosaic and its linguistic duality for travelling exhibitions, the Museum's permanent exhibit and the web. - Continue to catalogue the Museum's collection on the CollectiveAccess database to enhance the Museum's ability to manage its materials and make it available to Canadians onsite and online. - Continue development of a book on Pier 21 to be published in 2019-20. - Partner with academic institutions to further the research plan and develop innovative programs and courses.

 - Per the Collection Development Strategy, engaging oral histories and stories that reflect the Museum's national mandate are being collected.
-50 new oral history interviews were completed in 2016-17. - A multi-year project to catalogue the Collection and make it accessible on the CollectiveAccess database continues and targets have been met.
-95% of the existing Collection has been catalogued.
-50% of the oral history and story collections are now available online. - Three of six chapters of the book on Pier 21 were completed.
+49 new oral history interviews were completed in 2017-18. - A multi-year project to catalogue the Collection and make it accessible via the website continues and targets have been met.
+100% of the existing artifacts, archival materials, and digital images have been catalogued.
+70% of the oral history and story collections are now available online as are 5,000 images from the digital image collection.